What is stress?

 Melisa Y. and Sophia B.: „Thank you very much for the interesting information and the insight into your vocation.“

-Also read our article about damage to image and Coaching for women.
+Also read our article about Damage to image and Coaching for women.

 What is stress and how does it arise?